 The model also has implications for future research.
 One potential extension is to multiple firms.
 In addition to demonstrating that the optimal divestment strategy might involve buying firms that are literally "best-in-class", featuring these firms as competing with each other in the same industry would have interesting implications for how the investor's divestment strategy affects product market interactions.
 A second implication is for the design of optimal incentive contracts in the presence of responsible investors.
-Most research suggests that longterm contracts (i.e. minimizing $\omega$ ) are preferred to encourage long-term behavior, and this might seem to be especially the case in the presence of social objectives.
+Most research suggests that long-term contracts (i.e. minimizing ω) are preferred to encourage long-term behavior, and this might seem to be especially the case in the presence of social objectives.
 However, short-term contracts allow investors to reward corrective actions by reflecting them in the short-term stock price.
 A third extension is to multiple responsible investors.
 They may increase the power of tilting if multiple investors are able to reward the manager for a corrective action.
 In contrast, if they compete for client flows, and some clients are unsophisticated and view funds that

-&lt;sup>15Note that many investors do not net off positive externalities from green industries against negative externalities from brown industries.
+15Note that many investors do not net off positive externalities from green industries against negative externalities from brown industries.
 For example, the negative externalities from alcohol, gambling, and defence cannot be neutralized by positive externalities from green industries.
 If so, such investors will be primarily concerned with negative externality reduction in brown industries, not positive externality creation in green industries.

-blanketly exclude as being more sustainable, such competition may discourage tilting.
+blanketly exclude as being more sustainable, such competition may discourage tilting. brankerry exertite as being more sustainable, such competition may discourage thing.